 When assembling or disassembling the pump, do not rotate the casing.
-If the casing is turned and if any resistance is felt, stop.
 This action may cause the float and control rod to rotate with the casing.
 Instead of rotating the casing, spin the bottom check valve (or plug on a Top-Loading pump) and hold the casing stationary.